MPARASHA/MNIST_NN_Assignment/README.md

 # MNIST_NN_Assignment
-Implementation of Unsupervised Autoencoded and Semantic Segmentation on MNIST dataset using pytorch.
+Implementation of Unsupervised Autoencoder and Semantic Segmentation on MNIST dataset using pytorch.
 Meant to be run on Google Colab with a GPU